Greg Caton, City Manager

 Jeff Walther, Assistant City Manager

-Jeff Walther currently serves as Assistant City Manager for the City of Scottsdale, bringing nearly three decades of distinguished public service, leadership, and innovation to his role.
-His dedication to community service began in July 1994, when he was hired by the Scottsdale Police Department as a police officer.
-Over the course of his remarkable 28-year law enforcement career, Jeff served in a wide range of critical roles including every leadership rank in the police department.
+Jeff Walther serves as Assistant City Manager for the City of Scottsdale, bringing over three decades of public service experience, leadership, and deep community commitment to the role.
+Jeff began his career with the Scottsdale Police Department in July 1994 as a police officer.
+Over the course of a distinguished 28-year career, he served in nearly every capacity within the department, holding every sworn rank and gaining a comprehensive understanding of public safety operations and organizational leadership.

-Jeff’s transformational leadership was widely recognized.
-In 2022, he was named Arizona Police Chief of the Year.
-In 2024, the City of Scottsdale honored him with the Bill Donalson Award for Visionary Leadership, and in 2025, he received the Jim Hill Award from the Boys and Girls Clubs of Greater Scottsdale for his extraordinary commitment to youth.
+Jeff’s leadership was recognized with numerous honors: Arizona Police Chief of the Year in 2022, the City of Scottsdale’s Bill Donalson Award for Visionary Leadership in 2024, and the Jim Hill Award from the Boys and Girls Clubs of Greater Scottsdale in 2025 for his Extraordinary Commitment to Youth.

-Jeff holds a bachelor’s degree from Northern Arizona University and is a member of both the International City/County Management Association (ICMA) and the Arizona City/County Management Association (ACMA).
-His career reflects an enduring commitment to leadership excellence, collaborative communication, and focused dedication to employee development and community connectivity.
+Jeff holds a bachelor’s degree in criminal justice from Northern Arizona University and is a member of the International City/County Management Association (ICMA) and the Arizona City/County Management Association (ACMA).

 Loading...